Public Transport on and Around Strumble Head

 Fishguard & Goodwick Buses

-There are lots of busses from Fishguard to other parts of Pembrokeshire and Cardigan.
-We would be happy to drop you off or pick you up from near the cottage’s and bring you back from Fishguard.
+There are lots of buses from Fishguard to other parts of Pembrokeshire and Cardigan.
+TheFflecsi Bus Service can pick you up from near the cottage’s and bring you back from Fishguard.

 410 Fishguard to Goodwick